 Andesine Labradorite Varieties or Similar Gemstones: Back to Top

-Andesine-Labradorite is a relatively new gemstone and because so, there is very little lore surrounding the stone.
-Andesine-Labradorite is not assigned to any planets, nor does it represent any of the zodiac signs.
-It was only discovered in the early 2000's, so there are no ancient myths that exist either.
+Andesine-labradorite is a relatively new gemstone, so there is very little lore surrounding the stone.
+Andesine-labradorite is not assigned to any planets, nor does it represent any of the zodiac signs.
+It was only discovered in the early 2000s, so there are no ancient myths in existence.

 Andesine Labradorite Gemstone and Jewelry Design Ideas Back to Top

 Andesine is most often faceted into oval gemstones, but many fancy shapes, such as trillion, cushion, heart and marquise are used in jewelry.
 They are durable enough for most forms of gemstone jewelry, but they are recommended mostly for use as earrings, pendants, brooches, bracelets, necklaces, tie-tacks or cuff-links.
 Andesine-labradorite hardness ranges from 6 to 6.5, so it is considered a relatively soft stone.
 Softer stones are not ideal for rings, but andesine-labradorite is harder than opal and equally as hard as tanzanite, both of which are commonly used in gemstone rings.